dtinth/ttycast/README.md

     reset && ttyrec /tmp/ttycast

 Then you should see characters appearing in real-time.
+After using, don't forget to `rm /tmp/ttycast`!

 (not working?
 Then try using normal files.
 Scroll all the way down.)